Our 2026 Presenters include:

 Today, I teach workshops and field programs on friction fire, basketry, plant ID, wild foraging, cordage, tracking, and seasonal awareness.
 I also write curriculum, create take-home learning materials, and lead story-based nature programs that blend skill, story, and stewardship.
 My teaching style is rooted in quiet observation, patience, and respect—for the land, the lineage, and the learner.

-Iris Zimmerman
+Iris Kirsch

 Iris Kirsch, M. Ed. is a healer, educator, mother, adventurer, punk rocker and herb farmer.
 She has been talking to plants for 43 years and studying how to heal people with them for over 20.
 A lifelong outdoor adventurer, she has ruined more outfits than you've ever owned.
 When she's not making tinctures, she's reading in a corner, pretending she doesn't notice how messy her house is.